-At present, 33 States, the District of Columbia and Guam allow their residents to use medical cannabis.
+At present, 33 states, the District of Columbia and Guam allow their residents to use medical cannabis.
 Voters in the states of Colorado, Washington, Oregon, Alaska, California, Nevada, Massachusetts, and Maine have approved and have implemented or are implementing regulations to legalize cannabis for adult use.
 The state laws are in conflict with the FCSA, which makes cannabis use and possession illegal at the federal level.
 The Obama Presidential administration has previously made numerous statements indicating that it is not an efficient use of resources to direct federal law enforcement agencies to prosecute those lawfully abiding by state-designated laws allowing the use and distribution of medical cannabis.
-However, there is no assurance that the current Trump Presidential administration will not change the federal government's stated policy regarding the low priority of enforcement of federal laws and decide to enforce the federal laws to the fullest extent possible.
+However, there is no assurance that the current Trump Presidential administration will not change the federal laws to the fullest extent possible.
 Any such change in the US federal government's enforcement of current federal laws could cause significant financial and operational damage to the Company and its stockholders, including the potential exposure to criminal liability.